CPLamb/WhirlyGlobe-Maply-Site/tutorial/remote_ArcGIS_image_layers.md

 NSLog(@"returned data length is %lu", (unsigned long)data.length);
 {% endhighlight %}

 Run the project again, and you should see some data displayed.
 It's not exactly what we want, but at least we know we're receiving data, Yay!
  Now lets clean up this bad boy.

 - Color individual zones
 - Adjust zoom & position
+- Remove extraneous code

 Through the magic of files fiddling, we finally end up with -